CiscoTestAutomation/genietelemetry/docs/usage.rst

     import at genie.libs.telemtery.
     Ex: Plugins are accessed as "genie.libs.telemtery.plugins.tracebackcheck"

-In case of the need to contribute to the community telemtery plugins.
-The user-contributed libraries are downloadable via Git.
+The **GenieTelemetry libraries** are user-community owned and developed.
+To contribute to the library, clone the :genietelemetrylibs_repo:`genie.libs.telemetry <http>` repo and do the following:

 .. code-block:: bash

-    git clone ssh://git@bitbucket-eng-sjc1.cisco.com:7999/pyats-pypi/genietelemetrylibs.git
+    cd genietelemetrylibs
+    make develop

 Support
 -------